Sirius-Yang/IMDs_WES/README.md

 Plot2 :

 · (A) Result of gene-based collapse analysis for rare vairants, main result 1.
-All codes are provided (QC, Annotation, and performing GRM.sh, SAIGE.sh)
+All codes are provided (QC, Annotation, and GRM.sh, SAIGE.sh)

 · (B) Result of case-control enrichment.